-For as long as I can remember, I loved Deviled Ham.
 It was my Dad who introduced us to those little cans of Underwood Deviled Ham when we were kids.
-They were so fascinating, all wrapped in paper and he’d spread it on saltines for us while we waited in turn for ours, lined up like little birds.
+They were wrapped in paper and were unlike anything else we’d ever seen.
+He’d spread it on saltines as we waited in turn for ours, lined up like little birds.
 Probably with our mouths open!
 I can’t remember anything tasting so good.
-But you know what’s even better?
-My more grown-up version of Classic Deviled Ham.

 About Classic Deviled Ham: